anderson-aristotle/js-objects-prototypes/README.md

 ## Prototypes

-In the previous lesson, we saw how to use constructors to de-duplicate effort in creating new objects that share attributes.
+In the previous lesson, we saw how to use constructors to deduplicate effort in creating new objects that share attributes.
 We learned that we should never define a method inside a constructor function.
 So how should we get behavior in our custom objects?